 - Do your research beforehand into the firms that will be attending and write a hit list of the ones you'd like to talk to.

-- size and culture of the firm;
+- size of trainee intake and culture of the firm;

 - types of client and range of business;

-- location (eg, London or the regions);
+- locations (eg, London or the regions);

 - style of training and range of experience offered to trainees; and